-Students apply to the Russian Flagship Program online.
+Students apply to the Russian Flagship Program through the Wisconsin Scholarship Hub (WiSH).
 The program has two deadlines:

 November 15, for those who want to begin in the spring.